A message from the Chair

 To access the Lilly Plan Portal and view your specific information, you can go to elilillygrouppensionplan.co.uk and select “Pension portal”.
 If you’re still working for Lilly, you can also access the Lilly Plan Portal though MyReward.

-And don’t forget our new pensions app, which you can also use to view your personal details.
-Go to your app store and search for “Orion+ Buck” to get started.
+And don’t forget our pensions app, which you can also use to view your personal details.
+Go to your app store and search for ‘Gallagher Guide’ to get started.
+The pensions app was previously known as Orion+ but had a facelift last year.
 Even if you’ve registered for the Lilly Plan Portal, you’ll need to set up a separate account on the app.
+Select ‘Don’t have an account?
+Register here’ to get started and enter ‘Lilly’ when asked for a client code.
+You’ll need the Unique ID we previously sent you, so if you don’t have it, please contact the administration team.

 Other sources of information